willettk/ancientlives/README.md

 7) The "separate.py" python program separates the documents by the number of users that have contributed to each document.
 The number of documents in each group is hard-coded within the code.
 The output of this file is a series of files with lists of fragments in them.
-The file names from the program is of the form "fragX_Y.txt", where X is the minimum and Y is the maximum number of users for the fragments listed within the file.
+The file names from the program is of the form "fragX_Y.csv", where X is the minimum and Y is the maximum number of users for the fragments listed within the file.

-	# separate the fragments into files fragX_Y.txt which contain >=X and <=Y users
+	# separate the fragments into files fragX_Y.csv which contain \ge X and \le Y users
 	python separate.py